Adam & Yves

-Adam & Yves is a 1974 X-rated pornographic film created for gay male audiences.
-The film is notable for the unauthorized use of footage of Greta Garbo, in what turned out to be the legendary actress's final appearance on film.
+Adam & Yves is a 1974 gay pornographic film written, produced and directed by Peter de Rome.
+The film stars Marcus Giovanni and Michael Hardwick.
+The film is notable for the unauthorized use of footage of Greta Garbo, which technically turned out to be her final appearance on film.

+Synopsis

-Set in Paris during springtime, Adam & Yves follows Frenchman Yves (Marcus Giovanni) and his pursuit of the American tourist Adam (Michael Hardwick).
+Set in Paris during springtime, Adam & Yves follows Frenchman Yves and his pursuit of the American tourist Adam.
 The men have a brief affair, but a long-lasting relationship is prevented by Yves' insistence that they not share personal information.